coderarjob/yukti/Readme.md

 ## About

-Yukti is a single header testing framework for C/C++ projects.
+Yukti is a single header testing library for C/C++ projects.
 It has no 3rd party dependencies and is fully contained within one single header file.

-It provides most of the features available in other popular testing framework but in a small (< 1000 LOC) single header library.
+It provides most of the features available in other popular testing library but in a small (< 1500 LOC) single header library.

 * [Examples](#examples)